ferdiansyah0611/blaze-script-docs/README.md

 <div align="center">

-# Blaze Script
+    <h1>Blaze Script</h1>

-Is a framework for building large-scale single page applications with similar codeability as React Js and Vue Js
+    <p>Is a framework for building large-scale single page applications with similar codeability as React Js and Vue Js</p>
 </div>

 ## Feature